AlFilippov/ComposeTutorial/README.md

 # ComposeTutorial
 Android Compose
-Add @Model annotation , but she does not work .
-Need update AS 4.0 Canary
+Added @Model annotation , but she does not work .
+Need update on AS 4.0 Canary